lynodyno7/SQL_DWH_Project1/README.md

 # SQL_DWH_Project1
-Build modern datawarehouse using SQL Server.
-IT includes ETL process, data modeling, and analytics.
+Building a modern datawarehouse using SQL Server.
+It includes ETL process, data modeling, and analytics.
+First data project that will be improved as I learn.
+This projects show cases the fundamentals of SQL that I have learned among Data Architecture.